sudipto18/Dashboard---E-Commerce-Business-/README.md

 ## The main goal of this project was to analyze the performance of an online business and present insights through a clear, interactive Excel dashboard.
 The dashboard helps track sales, orders, customer behavior, and delivery performance to support data-driven business decisions.
 ## Data Used
 - <a href="https://github.com/sudipto18/Dashboard---E-Commerce-Business-/blob/main/Dashboard%20-%20E-Commerce%20Business%20-%201st%20project.xlsx">Dataset</a>
-Project Scope & Key Metrics:

-Total Sales: 21,176K

-Total Orders: 31,047

-Average Sales per Order: 682

-City-wise performance (Top 5 cities)
+Sure!
+Here’s a set of KPI-related questions based on your dashboard data:

+## KPI Questions

+What is the total sales recorded in the dashboard?

+How many total orders were processed?

+What is the average sales per order, and how is it calculated?

+Which top 5 cities contributed most to sales?

-Men vs Women sales ratio
+What is the Men vs Women sales ratio, and which group generated higher revenue?

+Which age group had the highest number of orders?

-Age group & gender-wise order trends
+How do age group & gender trends help in understanding customer behaviour?

-Order delivery status (delivered, pending, canceled)
+What percentage of orders were delivered, pending, or cancelled?

-Interactive filters by division & category
+How do interactive filters by division and category help in analysing KPIs?

+Based on these KPIs, what key business insights can be drawn to improve performance?

-Data Collection & Source:
+## Data Collection & Source:

 Data was collected from an E-commerce dataset (can be simulated or exported from platforms like Shopify, WooCommerce, or Kaggle sample datasets).